ousatov-ua/Mutltithreaded-executor/README.md

 # Multithreaded executor

-The main idea is about processing many tasks in multithreaded mode.
-We control submit of tasks to have no any OutOfMemoryExceptions etc. The TaskManager contains logging for current state of queues etc.
+The primary objective is to manage the processing of numerous tasks concurrently through multithreading.
+This involves controlling the submission of tasks to prevent potential OutOfMemoryExceptions and other errors.
+The TaskManager serves as a logging mechanism to monitor the current state of queues and other relevant information.

 There are two queues: